Point-group filtering in unitary coupled-cluster ans\"atze: exact criticality under the Abelian filter, freeness measured near equilibrium under the full group: Introduction

-Specifically, we provide an exact algebraic diagnosis proving that the Abelian restriction induces a spurious splitting of multidimensional irreps, leading to the systematic exclusion of valid cross-component excitations.
-We establish that the SymUCCSD filter forces the Dynamical Lie Algebra (DLA) to collapse into a purely Abelian subalgebra, structurally restricting the reachable state manifold to a measure-zero torus $\mathbb{T}^{d_\lambda}$.
-Crucially, we analytically reveal that a secondary, yet equally fatal numerical obstruction emerges from standard quantum chemistry procedures: the alignment of the molecular orbital basis.
-If molecular orbitals are adapted strictly to an Abelian subgroup, cross-component Hamiltonian integrals vanish perfectly.
-This generates zero energy gradients along non-Abelian directions at initialization, trapping the optimizer in a topological plateau even if the ansatz formally spans the full group algebra.
-True recovery of equivariant dynamics thus requires simultaneously resolving the Lie-algebraic constraints and bypassing the gradient plateau via non-Abelian parametrization choices.
+We prove that the Abelian-subgroup restriction induces a spurious splitting of multidimensional irreps and removes valid cross-component excitations.
+At the Lie-algebraic level, the filter forces the DLA to collapse to the Abelian subalgebra $\mathfrak{u}(1)^{d_\lambda}$, restricting the reachable state manifold to a measure-zero torus $\mathbb{T}^{d_\lambda} \subset \mathrm{U}(d_\lambda)$, with a dimensional deficit of $d_\lambda(d_\lambda-1)$ per pair of occupied-virtual shells.
+We also identify a second obstruction of basis origin.
+Molecular orbitals adapted to an Abelian subgroup produce cross-component Hamiltonian integrals that vanish identically, generating zero energy gradients along non-Abelian directions at initialization.
+The optimizer remains trapped on a plateau even when the operator pool spans the full equivariant Lie algebra.
+Full equivariant dynamics requires both the inclusion of complete off-diagonal generators and the independent parametrization of cross-component excitations.

+Our contributions are the following. (i) We establish the exact linear and Lie-algebraic deficits induced by Abelian filtering on multidimensional irreps (Theorems~\ref{thm:linear_incompleteness}, \ref{thm:doubles}, \ref{thm:DLA}). (ii) We diagnose a basis-dependent gradient obstruction independent of the algebraic deficit (Proposition~\ref{prop:vanishing}). (iii) We validate both predictions on NH$_3$/STO-3G ($C_{3v}$, 16~qubits), where SymUCCSD converges to a structural plateau $21.8$~mHa above the FCI energy.

 The paper is structured as follows.
 Section~\ref{sec:setup} establishes the algebraic framework.
 Section~\ref{sec:abelian} formalizes the equivalence of filters for Abelian groups.
 Sections~\ref{sec:linear} and~\ref{sec:DLA} respectively develop the theory of linear and Lie-algebraic incompleteness for non-Abelian groups.
 Section~\ref{sec:example} illustrates the algebraic deficiency with a concrete $C_{3v}$ case study.
 Section~\ref{sec:gradient_and_solution} addresses the geometric gradient plateau alongside necessary conditions for an exact equivariant ansatz.
 Section~\ref{sec:numerics} presents numerical validation on NH$_3$ confirming the theoretical predictions.
-We conclude with our findings in Section~\ref{sec:conclusion}.
+We conclude in Section~\ref{sec:conclusion}.